johnny-581/ExpenseTracker-CPSC210-JavaSwing-Project/README.md

 Expenses:
 - As a user, I want to be able to record an expense (eg. $10) and to set its amount, date, place, and category
+- As a user, I want to be able to view a list of all expenses
 - As a user, I want to be able to change the amount, date, place, and category of an expense
 - As a user, I want to be able to delete an expense
-- As a user, I want to be able to view a list of all expenses

 Categories:
-- As a user, I want to be able to create a new category with a chosen label.
+- As a user, I want to be able to create a new category with a chosen label
-- As a user, I want to be able to delete a category
 - As a user, I want to be able to view a list of all categories and to see a list of expenses in each category
 - as a user, I want to be able to see the percentage of money I spent in each category
+- As a user, I want to be able to delete a category

 Data Persistence:
 - As a user, when I select the quit option from the main menu, I want to be